Hiking Sicily’s Western Shores

 Located smack in the middle of the Mediterranean, Sicily was at a maritime crossroads for countless competing civilizations: Phoenician, Greeks, Romans, Carthaginians, Arabs, Normans, Spanish, and more.
 Today, that multicultural layer-cake is visible in the island’s abundant archaeological and architectural sites—and in its cuisine.

 There’s no better way to feel the sweep of history than by hiking in the archaeological parks, nature preserves, and wilderness areas that abound on the island.
 SICILIAN SAUNTER covers both sides of Sicily’s raw beauty: its rugged coastline, and its stark, mountainous interior.
-During our hikes, we’ll encounter the remnants of ancient civilizations—Greek at Segesta, Phoenician at Monte Cofano, and Norman on Marettima—and will keep our eye out for current residents like the pink flamingoes of the Stagnone islands and the wild horses on the Cofano nature preserve.
+During our hikes, we’ll encounter the remnants of ancient civilizations: the Greeks at Segesta, the Phoenicians on Mozia, and prehistoric tribes on Zingaro.

 The tour is structured with morning hikes and afternoon wine tastings.
-We hike every day except one, when we transfer regions.
-Most hikes are approximately three to four hours (7 to 10 miles) along dirt trails, coastal paths, and country roads (see Trip Notes); van support is available only on the first day.
+We hike every day except one.
+Most hikes are approximately two to three hours (4 to 7 miles) along dirt trails, coastal paths, and on country roads (see Trip Notes for details); van support is available only on the first day.

 Most afternoons feature a winery visit.
 We’ve selected some of Sicily’s newer boutique estates, which are family-run and operate on a whole different scale than the industrial wine factories of yore.
 Here we’ll have the opportunity to meet the owner and/or winemaker and hear a personal perspective on how Sicily has made such great strides in recent years.
 We’ll become well acquainted with indigenous grapes like nero d’avola and grillo, and see how well international varietals like cabernet, merlot, and syrah have adapted to the Mediterranean sun.